k3vinli/SAR-ShipDetection/README.md

 ```

 Environment developed on CUDA12.0
-CUDA versions 11.7 will not work since 11.8 version of PyTorch is installed.
+CUDA versions 11.7 will not work since CUDA11.8 version of PyTorch was installed during development.

 # Directory Structure
 project_dir/<br />